 The goal is to create a streamlined, efficient process for correcting class II malocclusions in dogs, in a safe and harmless manner.
 Class II malocclusions stem from the misalignment of the mandibular, or the lower canine tooth, causing puncture wounds and issues in the upper gums of the patient.
 Currently, the process for fixing the malocclusions with an incline plane is crude and inefficient.
-The other processes that are currently used include removal or crown reduction of the mandibular canine which can lead to future conflicts in the patient.
+The other processes that are currently used include removal or destruction of the mandibular canine, however, these can lead to future conflict in the patient.
 The design and process created last year also fell short in efficiency and durability.
-This semester, the goal is to finalize the SolidWorks STL file and workflow document in order to 3D print a patient-specific incline plane in Ti64 and confirm its durability with mechanical testing.
+This year, the goal is to redesign the product in a way that significantly simplifies both the workflow and the design and in turn makes it cheaper and more efficient.

 The final design involves a ring around each of the maxillary or upper canines connected by a support bridge that offsets the force of the incline plane.
 An incline plane is connected to the bottom of these rings and used to gradually reposition the mandibular canines.
 Due to the small nature of the design, 3D printable titanium (Ti64) is used to ensure the stability of the product.
-The simplicity of the design also meant that a computerized tomography (CT) scan was not necessary to determine the variables of the patient-specific product, and instead, a caliper can be used to measure the variables [22].
+The simplicity of the design also meant that a computerized tomography (CT) scan was not necessary to determine the variables of the patient-specific product, and instead, a caliper can be used to measure the variables [17].
 Dental glue is also used to fix any small errors around the circumference of the canines.
-This workflow saves a substantial amount of money and simplifies the process.
+This workflow saves a substantial amount of money and simplifies the workflow.